maxibor/maxibor.github.io/content/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 90

-title: A few projects I've done
+title: A few other projects I've done
 subtitle: (more on [GitHub](https://github.com/maxibor))

 content: